GerritCodeReview/plugins_its-phabricator/src/main/resources/Documentation/config-connectivity.md

 ========================

-In order for @PLUGIN@ to connect to your Phabricator instance, url (without trailing “/api”, “/conduit” or some such), user, and certificate are required in your site's `etc/gerrit.config` or `etc/secure.config` under the `@PLUGIN@` section.
+In order for @PLUGIN@ to connect to your Phabricator instance, url (without trailing “/api”, “/conduit” or some such), and certificate are required in your site's `etc/gerrit.config` or `etc/secure.config` under the `@PLUGIN@` section.